 The Chief Justice designates certain judicial positions, in locations where there are large Francophone populations, to be bilingual.
 To assess the capabilities of candidates to conduct a trial in French, it is essential that some members of the Committee be bilingual.
-In 2019-20, two Committee members are fluent in both English and French.
+In 2020-21, one Committee member is fluent in both English and French.